effad/ValidatorFX/README.md

 * Validations based on arbitrary observable values (not just the value of a control)
 * Validations can decorate an arbitrary number of nodes (not just the one control)
 * Validations can decorate any node (not just Control subtypes)
+* Validations can be done immediately or on-demand (e.g. when clicking a button)

 The central class of ValidatorFX is Validator which contains a number of Checks.
 As a rule a form will have one Validator object and multiple Checks.